jamesmh/PersonalBlog/source/_posts/2018-In-Review-And-Beyond.md

 Part of caring for my family, however, is to pour time into my career and profession.

-On that note, I don't have any solid "goals" per say.
+On that note, I don't have any solid "goals" per se.

 There are a few areas I want to focus on for now: